coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 == Screenshots ==
 1. Dashboard view of the importer
-2. Upload section view of CSV/XML.
+2. Upload section of CSV/XML.
 3. Mapping view of the uploaded CSV/XML fields with WordPress fields
-4. Duplicate identification and performance improvement section.
+4. Detailed real-time log.
-5. Detailed real-time log.
+5. Settings with php.ini details.
-6. Settings with php.ini details.
+6. Downloadable log manager for all imported events.
 7. Export module with filters.

 == Frequently Asked Questions ==